zbianbiaos/RaceHF_Protocol/RaceHF_Kart/README.md

 \[[English](README.md)\]
 [[中文](README_zh.md)\]

-## GPS Packet Protocol

 > AdvData & DevName:   RaceHF_XXXX (XXXX represents 4 hexadecimal numbers)
 > Service UUID：       0000ABF0-0000-1000-8000-00805F9B34FB
 > Characteristic UUID：0000ABF1-0000-1000-8000-00805F9B34FB

-Kart product is compatible with **Bluetooth 4.2** protocol (MTU_MAX=517), the data packet is fixed to **80 bytes** The first byte of a packet indicates the packet type.
+Kart product is compatible with **Bluetooth 4.2** protocol (MTU_MAX=517), the data packet is fixed to **80 bytes**.

+## Active Packet Protocol

+The active data protocol is that the device periodically sends data periodically and sends it using BLE notification.
+The first byte of a packet indicates the packet type.

 Index | Type            | Comment
 ---   | ---             | ---